-Chicks that are fed a riboflavin-deficient diet will begin to show signs at about 8 to 14 days following hatch.
-They will slowly develop progressive symmetrical paresis starting with initial signs of reduced growth rate (despite a good appetite), weakness and sometimes diarrhea.
+Chicks with curly toe paralysis will slowly develop progressive symmetrical paresis and weakness.
 Affected chicks soon become reluctant to move, followed by intermittent flexing and inward curling of toes.
 Without use of the legs, the muscles in the legs will start to atrophy and may eventually extend outward out from underneath the body of the chick.
 During advanced stages of this condition, chicks are seen more frequently resting on their hocks, trying to walk as little as possible.
 It is at this later stage that chicks are at high risk of death from starvation, due to inability to reach food or water sources, or from getting trampled on by other chicks.
-The condition is still treatable however, as the chick's peripheral nerves are able to rapidly regenerate once riboflavin levels are restored.

 Nutritional Riboflavin Requirements

 Nutritional riboflavin requirements for chickens fluctuate depending on genetics, stage of growth, environmental conditions, level of activity, health status, and other dietary components and synthesis.
 Riboflavin requirements are highest for newly hatched chicks and for chickens used for breeding.
 The NRC (1994) recommends that poultry species require between riboflavin at 1.8 - 4 mg/kg (0.45 - 1.8 mg/lb) of diet.
-However, more recently conducted research studies have found that the NRC's recommendation is not sufficient for modern breeds of chickens, breeders, or growing chicks.
-All chickens should receive a diet with a minimum riboflavin content of 4.4 mg/kg (2.0 mg/lb), however the recommended riboflavin levels based on research conducted by DSM Nutrition is as follows:
+However, more recently conducted research studies have found that NRC's recommendation is not sufficient for modern breeds of chickens, breeders, or growing chicks.
+All chickens should receive a diet with a minimum riboflavin content of 4.4 mg/kg (2.0 mg/lb).
+Recommended riboflavin levels from DSM Nutrition are as follows: